-Projects should take into account the results of projects supported by other EU funding programmes, in particular, the call 5.3.4 - Security (law enforcement): AI-based pilots (evaluation of the proposals is on-going, so that projects could start mid-2023), of the Digital Europe Work Programme for 2021.
+Projects should take into account the results of projects supported by other EU funding programmes.
 The complementarities must be described in the project proposals (Part B of the Application Form).

 Projects should comply with EU policy interests and priorities (such as environment, social, security, industrial and trade policy, etc).